Danville teachers to strike Monday after talks collapse

-DANVILLE —Danville teachers plan to hit the picket line on Monday after contract talks with the school board negotiators fell apart on Monday night.
+DANVILLE — Danville teachers plan to hit the picket line next week after contract talks with the school board negotiators fell apart on Monday night.

 Each side's negotiators rejected offers put on the table, and the board canceled this evening's planned talks, according to both Danville Education Association President Dave Fortunato and Danville Area School Board President Bonnie Edmeads.